PHARMACY 125 — EXPLORING PHARMACY I

 PHARMACY 635 — DRUG INTERACTIONS

-This course will develop the student's ability to use physiological, pharmacological, physical-chemical, pharmacokinetic, and pharmacodynamic concepts to analyze and assess drug-drug interactions.
+Develops the student's ability to use physiological, pharmacological, physical-chemical, pharmacokinetic, and pharmacodynamic concepts to analyze and assess drug-drug interactions.

 PHARMACY 640 — SUBSTANCE ABUSE AND CHEMICAL DEPENDENCE

-This course addresses the pharmacology and toxicology of abused and dependence-producing substances, as well as treatment approaches for alcoholism, nicotine dependence, opioid dependence, and cocaine dependence.
+Addresses the pharmacology and toxicology of abused and dependence-producing substances, as well as treatment approaches for alcoholism, nicotine dependence, opioid dependence, and cocaine dependence.

 PHARMACY 645 — PHARMACEUTICAL BIOTECHNOLOGY AND PHARMACOGENOMICS

 Facilitates the understanding and application of the principles of pharmaceutical biotechnology and pharmacogenomics.
 The third, optional, elective credit, open only to Pharm.D. students, will consist of clinical case studies in biotechnology and pharmacogenomics, to apply theory to clinical pharmacy practice.
-D. stdts as a prof elective

 PHARMACY/NURSING/PHY ASST/PHY THER/POP HLTH 758 — INTERPROFESSIONAL PUBLIC HEALTH LEADERSHIP